-This clash of modern/Greek mythology is an expose not meant for the weak: sharing the best modern mythology and its evolution through media.
+This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

-Greek myths were passed down orally for generations before being written down.
-They grew, adapted, and survived to stay relevant.
+Greek myths were passed down orally for generations before being recorded.
+They grew, adapted, and survived by staying relevant.

-Specifically, Greek mythology has grown in popularity over the years with many different media adaptations retelling old stories.
+Greek mythology has remained ever-popular with many different media adaptations retelling old stories.

 “The Song of Achilles”

-Madeline Miller is well known for her New York Times Bestseller “The Song of Achilles”, a young adult novel set before and during the Trojan War, focusing on the romantic relationship of Achilles and Patroclus.
+For example, Madeline Miller is well known for her New York Times Bestseller “The Song of Achilles”, a young adult novel set before and during the Trojan War focusing on the romantic relationship of Achilles and Patroclus.

-The novel begins with Patroclus being sent to live in Phthia where he meets the young demigod, Prince Achilles, a boy who is destined to be the greatest warrior of his time.
+The novel begins as Patroclus is sent to Phthia where he meets the young demigod, Prince Achilles, a boy destined to be the greatest warrior of his time.
 Though originally jealous of the boy with fast feet and golden hair, Patroclus grows fond of Achilles and becomes his right-hand man.

-Eventually, Achilles is sent off to train with the centaur Chiron until war comes when Queen Helen is kidnapped by the prince of Troy.
-At 17, Achilles is thrust into a ten-year war, Patroclus follows, and they are forced to choose love, pride, and death.
+Achilles is sent away to train until war erupts.
+At the age of 17, Achilles is thrust into a ten-year war, Patroclus returns, and they are forced to choose love, pride, or death.

 Patroclus is a quiet and resilient character.
-He’s not weak but prefers to focus on healing rather than fighting in battle.
-He’s loyal to Achilles and knows when to do the right thing.
+He’s not weak but prefers to focus on healing rather than fighting.
+He’s loyal to Achilles and morally driven.

 Achilles is a stunning, powerful demigod destined for fame.
 He’s well-liked and innocent with a divinity about him.
 He is willing to do what he thinks is morally right, but the fear of being forgotten changes him.

-The novel is an Iliad retelling studied in the honors English classes of SHS until last year when the curriculum changed.
+The novel is an Iliad retelling studied by the SHS honors English classes, that is, until last year when the curriculum changed.
 This novel gave students a taste of classic literature with a modern spin.

 “I thought it was a really important text because it was a missing piece to the curriculum that students didn’t get the point of view of,” expressed Andrew Kurnas, an English teacher who taught the novel, “The Iliad is incredibly relevant to today’s world and I’ve always found the Iliad has a meaning that can be deprived fully only when the Odyssey is its companion and vice versa.
 The Iliad has a definition that is somewhat different from a hero than what we get from the Odyssey and both were vital to the Greeks.
 It’s almost a competing view of heroism and masculinity you can’t get if you don’t have both.”

-Kurnas describes the novel as “an updated take on the classic with the influence of how we live in our world now,” He explains he chose the book for honors classes because of this and it was generally well received.
-He goes on to say, “I also chose it because it was different and unique but also traditional at the same time so I thought it fit a goal of reading outside the traditional canon.”
+Kurnas describes the novel as “an updated take on the classic with the influence of how we live in our world now.”
+He explains he chose the book for honors classes because of this, and it was generally well received.
+Kurnas further explains, “I also chose it because it was different and unique but also traditional at the same time, so I thought it fit a goal of reading outside the traditional canon.”

 The romantic relationship between Achilles and Patroclus has often been debated by historians.
 The romantic aspects and point of view sets it apart from other Iliad retellings.